 You can add a new form using the Forms button.
-Each such form can be configured separately using a panel divided into two parts:
+Each such form can be configured

 The shading mode controls how points are shaded based on their chosen colour.
 The various options are described in Appendix A.4.6.
 Depending on the mode there may be more settings to fill in here.